chipnetics/binfuture/README.md

 * Buy order for your take profit.

 ## Built in OCO (one cancels the other)
 The utility is unique in that if you take-profit or stop-loss is triggered, it will automatically cancel the other open order (called OCO - one cancels other).
 This is a natively built in feature in Spot trading on Binance; but does not exist in Futures trading by default.
-However this tool acts a watchdog, and will cancel the other order if one closes.
+However this tool acts as a watchdog, and will cancel the other order if one closes.

 ## Close position